steaksauce-/BGS-Tally/README.md

 - Ships murdered owned by named Faction
 - Negative trade is counted with a minus sign in trade profit column

+_* The plugin tracks primary `INF` (for the mission giving faction) and secondary `INF` (for other factions) separately.
+Secondary `INF` can be excluded from reports if desired._

-_* The plugin will honor `INF` values if they are present for completed missions in the player journal.
+_† The plugin will honor `INF` values if they are present for completed missions in the player journal.
 However, if no `INF` value is reported and the faction is in Elections, non-violent mission types are counted and reported.
 Similarly if no `INF` value is reported and the faction is at War or Civil War, violent mission types are counted and reported.
 Gathering a full list of mission types that count towards victory is still a work in progress._

 The `State` column shows each faction state to give an indication on how missions are being counted.